ludviked/masterthesis-soma-quality-checklist/README.md

 ## Notes

 The data used in this thesis consist of published second-order meta-analyses and publicly available information from scholarly publications.
 No personal data or individual-level participant data were collected, stored, or analysed.

+## License

+The materials in this repository are licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).
+Reuse and adaptation are permitted with appropriate attribution.

+Suggested citation:

+Edvardsen, L., Scherer, R., & Emslander, V. (2026). *SOMA Quality Checklist: Supplementary materials for “Doing Meta-Meta Right: Developing and Evaluating a Checklist for Assessing the Quality of Second-Order Meta-Analyses”*.
+GitHub. https://github.com/Ludviked/MasterThesis-SOMA-Quality-Checklist